sairevanth0007/nn-dataset/README.md

 <img src='https://abrain.one/img/lemur-nn.jpg' width='20%'/>

-The original version of this dataset was created by <strong>Arash Torabi Goodarzi, Roman Kochnev</strong> and <strong>Zofia Antonina Bentyn</strong> at the Computer Vision Laboratory, University of Würzburg, Germany.
+The original version of LEMUR dataset was created by <strong>Arash Torabi Goodarzi, Roman Kochnev</strong> and <strong>Zofia Antonina Bentyn</strong> at the Computer Vision Laboratory, University of Würzburg, Germany.

 <h3>Overview 📖</h3>
 The primary goal of NN Dataset project is to provide flexibility for dynamically combining various deep learing tasks, datasets, metrics, and neural network models.
 It is designed to facilitate the verification of neural network performance under various combinations of training hyperparameters and data transformation algorithms, by automatically generating performance statistics.
 It is primarily developed to support the <a href="https://github.com/ABrain-One/nn-gen">NN Gen</a> project.